 Why do people make decisions that don’t seem to make sense?

-One answer, which comes from game theory, is called the prisoner’s dilemma.
+Game theory provides a potential answer called the prisoner’s dilemma.
 The prisoner’s dilemma explains why people make decisions which are good for themselves but not for the team.
-Even if you didn’t learn about it in economics class, you’ll probably recognize the prisoners’ dilemma from TV cop shows.
+Even if you didn’t learn about it in economics class, you probably recognize the prisoners’ dilemma from TV cop shows.
 Here’s how it works:

 The police have enough evidence to convict two criminals of a minor crime.
 The police suspect the criminals have also committed a major crime but don’t have enough evidence to convict them.
 To extract a confession, the police question the suspects separately and offer them each an identical deal.
 The deal is something like this:

-Consider the classic example of the Coke v Pepsi cola wars.
-Each have similar market share for a price-sensitive commodity.
+In the case of the Coke v Pepsi cola wars, each have similar market share for a price-sensitive commodity.
 If one of them lowers prices to gain customers, the other is likely to do the same.
 As a result, neither of them gains momentum but ends up with lower prices.
 This is analogous to the prisoners confessing when they should remain silent.
 The best option for both Coke and Pepsi is to keep prices as-is but the reality of perpetual promotions shows they both fall prey to the prisoner’s dilemma.

 The prisoner’s dilemma also explains why OPEC has had a hard time keeping oil production and therefore prices high.
 It’s frequently cited as the cause for arms races between superpowers and unsustainable military investment between rival nations.
 The prisoner’s dilemma is even a plausible explanation for illegal doping in sports.
 In all three cases, one person/company acts in their own interest because they believe everybody else will.